mdrun crash with high density of particles and SD integrator

 SIMD instructions most likely to fit this hardware: AVX2_256

 SIMD instructions selected at GROMACS compile time: AVX2_256

-#5 Updated by Berk Hess about 2 years ago
+#5 Updated by Berk Hess over 2 years ago

 - Status changed from New to Feedback wanted